fenghuayumo/DIVSHOT/docs/userGuide.md

 2. Select the `File` > `New GaussianSplat`, then select image file location and camerapose location as the image shown: ![DIVSHOT](/screenshots/new_splats.png?raw=true)

+### Parameters:

+**Camera Settings:**
+* **CameraModel**: Pinhole - Currently 3DGS training only supports Pinhole cameras.
+Panoramic camera training will be supported in the future.
+* **SfmQuality**: Can be set from 0-3, default is 2, balancing accuracy and speed.
+* **Share Single Camera**: Check this option to speed up SFM execution, indicating that your dataset images were captured by the same camera.
+* **External Camera Pose**: Check this to import external camera data.
+Currently supports RealityCapture, MetaShape, Blender, and Colmap data.
+You can drag and drop external camera files directly into the window, which will automatically set your camera file location in the camerapose path.
+By default, it will look for sparse_pc.ply in the same directory as the camera file to set the sparse point cloud path.
+If you set this path manually, it will read the point cloud file from your specified path.
+* **SplatMode**: Currently supports 3DGS and 2DGS models.
+Default is 3DGS.
+If you want better mesh export results, choose 2DGS model training.
+Note that 3DGS models also support mesh export - just check the ExportMesh option during training.
+* **DensifyType**: Currently has 3 densification strategies:
+  * **SplatADC**: Standard densification strategy, results are not optimal
+  * **SplatMCMC**: Results don't depend on initial point cloud position, more robust, but generates more Gaussian points
+  * **SplatADC+**: Default densification strategy, balancing quality and performance
+* **MaxSplats**: Sets the maximum number of Gaussian point clouds during training.
+Generally 2 million points is sufficient, unless you want to train very large scenes, then this parameter can be set higher.
+Generally, more points mean better results, but higher overhead, slower training speed, and increased memory/VRAM usage.
+* **MaxSteps**: Maximum training iterations, default is 30,000 steps.
+* **RefineEveryStep**: How many steps between each densification operation.

+**Datasets Options:**
+Parameters under the Datasets section are used to set dataset data constraints.
+* **MaxImageWidth**: set the training image max width.
+* **MaxImageHeight**: set the training image max height.

+**Advance:**

+* **Mask**: When checked, it will look for a "masks" folder in the same directory as the training image files.
+If masks are provided, the training process will remove related objects according to the provided masks, typically used to remove backgrounds.
+If the image data is PNG with an alpha channel, the alpha channel value will be used as the mask.

+* **Mask**: When checked, it will training with geometry constrain, and output mesh geometry finally.

+* **AntiAlias**: Whether to use anti-aliasing method to train 3DGS.
+Implementation based on paper: https://arxiv.org/pdf/2311.16493.
+When checked, training results are generally better.

 ## Loading Splats

 DIVSHOT loads splats from .ply files.
 Only .ply files containing 3D Gaussian Splat data can be loaded.
 If you attempt to load any other type of data from a .ply file, it will fail.